haruki-sugarsun/hacky-helper-crx/NEXT_TODO.md

 3. DONE: (src/ui/session-label.ts) No changes needed for the "⋮" emoji in the menu button.
 4. DONE: (src/tabs.ts) Update emoji usage in status indicators:
    - Replace "⭐", "✓", "⚠️" with Twemoji versions
-5. (src/sidepanel.ts) Update emoji usage in status messages:
+5. DONE: (src/sidepanel.ts) Update emoji usage in status messages:
    - Replace "🚀", "✨", "🤔", "⏳", "😴", "🚫", "💤" with Twemoji versions
-6. (tabs.html) Update emoji usage in the bookmark toggle button:
+6. DONE: (tabs.html) Update emoji usage in the bookmark toggle button:
    - Replace "🔖" with Twemoji version
-7. (src/style.css) Add CSS to properly style Twemoji elements.
+7. DONE: (src/style.css) Add CSS to properly style Twemoji elements.
 8. (vite.config.js) Ensure Vite is configured to properly bundle the Twemoji package.
 9. Test the implementation in Chrome to ensure consistent emoji rendering.